top of page

 5. Pray

 Now I get that several of you reading this probably aren’t Christians – or, if you are, aren’t exactly the greatest with praying.
-But I’m serious.
-Simply reaching out to the one who wrote the greatest story, the best author of the entire universe, one who can answer literally any question, can be the lifesaver your story needs.
-Careful, though.
-God is not an invisible Santa Claus.
-Just because you ask for something doesn’t mean you’ll get it. 😉 Even if the words don’t start pouring from your fingertips as soon as you finish, giving yourself a moment to clear your head, breathe deep, and focus on something – someone – other than your story can be the push you need. 🙂
+But simply reaching out to the One who wrote the greatest story, the best Author of the entire universe, the Person who can answer literally any question, can be the lifesaver your story needs.

 Why are you struggling with the Block in the first place?
 Is it boredom with your story?
 Distraction?
 Discouragement?
 Comparison?
-Drainage (more on that later)?
+Drained energy?
 Find the root and destroy it.

 - If you’re bored, go make a character board or playlist, or talk about your book with a friend/pet/rock/yourself-in-the-mirror/whatever.

-- If you’re distracted, turn off the internet and edit offline – or make a separate account on your device solely for writing, with no games or other apps unrelated to writing AT.
-ALL.
+- If you’re distracted, turn off the internet and edit offline – or make a separate account on your device solely for writing, with no games or other apps unrelated to writing.
+Or try writing on paper.

-- If you’re discouraged, pop a comment down below and I’ll try and set fire to that passion again.
+- If you’re discouraged, contact me through the homepage or my email and I’ll try and set fire to that passion again.
 Or go back and read some old writing to see how far you’ve come.
+Because unless this is Day 1, you have grown. <3

-- If you’re comparing yourself to others, stop reading and get to work.
+- If you’re comparing yourself to others, stop looking around and get to work.
+Unsubscribe from blogs or opt out of newsletters if you need to.
 Remind yourself that you have to start somewhere to get to where they are in their journey.
 Look back at old writing of yours and compare it to the writing you’re doing now.
 Watch your own journey, and comparison will fade into the background.

 - If you’re drained, well, the next point will help with that.